tammet/gkc/Examples/README.md

 ###  Example for TPTP fof syntax with steam

-The [steam.txt]steam.txt) file contains a classic "Schubert's Steamroller" puzzle taken from TPTP and written in fof syntax with connectives like implication `=>`, quantifiers `forall !
+The [steam.txt](steam.txt) file contains a classic "Schubert's Steamroller" puzzle taken from TPTP and written in fof syntax with connectives like implication `=>`, quantifiers `forall !
 [X] ...`, `exists ?
 [X] ...` etc.